PostHog/posthog.com/contents/blog/the-posthog-array-1-26-0.md

 sidebar: Blog
 showTitle: true
 hideAnchor: true
-categories: ["Release notes", "Product updates"]
 featuredImage: ../images/blog/array/1-26-0.png
+excerpt: >-
-excerpt: PostHog 1.26.0 is here!
+  PostHog 1.26.0 is here!
 Read about our Series B raise, our new features, and find out who are the 4 new team members we've onboarded.
+category: Release notes
+topics:
+  - Product updates
 ---

 PostHog 1.26.0 is here!